rustls/rustls-bench-app/readme.md

   - A maintainer leaves a GitHub review approving the PR.
   - A maintainer posts a comment to the PR including `@rustls-bench bench` as part of the body.
 This can be used as a fallback mechanism when the triggers mentioned above are not enough.
-- Report comparison results in a comment to the relevant PR.
+- Report comparison results in a comment to the relevant PR, reusing the same comment when new results are available.

 Interesting ideas for later:

 - Compile the benchmarks using different C toolchains, like GCC and LLVM (we are currently using the system's GCC).
-- Report the results as a single comment, updated whenever new results are available (we are currently posting a separate comment for each benchmark run).